 The first photographic portrait image of a human ever produced, 1839; Robert Cornelius, Public domain, via Wikimedia Commons

 Have you ever noticed how most individuals appear grave and serious in antique photographs?
-Like nobody has ever grinned or pulled a goofy face for the camera.
-Of course, the procedure wasn’t as straightforward back then as shooting a photo while clutching a drink in one hand.
-Author David Octavius Hill, painter James Ballantine, and council member Dr. George William Bell are shown conversing over a drink in the 1844 image of Edinburgh Ale.
+Like nobody had ever grinned or pulled a goofy face for the camera.
+Of course, the procedure was not as straightforward back then as shooting a photo while clutching a drink in one hand.
+Author David Octavius Hill, painter James Ballantine, and council member Dr. George William Bell are shown conversing over a drink in the 1844 image Edinburgh Ale.

 Edinburgh Ale (c.
 1844) by Hill and Adamson; Hill & Adamson, Public domain, via Wikimedia Commons